jbis9051/JamesSOBot/docs/CHAT_API.md

 // TODO specify all actions that affect the `last_seen` value and the email_hash more depth.

-## Room Information/ Detect New User / Total Messages
+## Room Information / Detect New User / User's Total Messages

 Unfortunately there's no API to find this information.
 Instead we have to do some HTML parsing.